Current Student Information

 When can a student start volunteering to the award?

-All WDMCS freshman are eligible to participate in the Silver Cord Program beginning the summer following 8th grade.
-To earn the Silver Cord Award, high school students must volunteer a minimum of 50 hours each school year.
+All WDMCS students are eligible to participate in the Silver Cord Program beginning the summer following eighth grade.
+To earn the Silver Cord Award, high school students must volunteer a minimum of 50 hours for three or more non-profits during every year of high school.
+The Silver Cord year runs from June 1-May 31.

 Why should a student participate?